middtown/react-todo-walkthrough-jquery/sprints/Sprint2.md

 ## Sprint 2: Containers and Nested Components

-React components should be FIRST: focused, independent, reusable, small, and testable.
+React components should be FIRST:

+- focused,
+- independent,
+- reusable,
+- small,
+- and testable.

 In order to help keep components small, a good practice is to move the business logic surrounding a component's state to a container component.
-This is just a larger component used for organization.
+This "container component" is just a larger component used for organization.

 The goal of this sprint is to create a container component to manage the app's list of todos and the logic around them.
 This component will be what shows when the user is on the `/todos` route.
 It will start out very simple like the `Header` component, but it will end up much more complex.

+The `TodosContainer` component will eventually contain a list of todos and the form to create new todos.

-1. Create a `containers` folder and then a file for the Todo container component:
+1. Inside `src`, create a `containers` folder and then a file for the Todo container component:

 ```bash
 $ mkdir src/containers